MvvmCross/MvvmCross/docs/_documentation/fundamentals/navigation.md

 }
 ```

+You can provide a CancellationToken to abort waiting for a Result.
+This will close the ViewModel and cancel the Task.

 To check if you are able to navigate to a certain ViewModel you can use the `CanNavigate` method.

 ```c#